usmqe/usmqe-tests/docs/test_execution.rst

 * ``-m MARKEXPR`` only run tests matching given mark expression
 * ``--pdb`` start the interactive Python debugger on errors
 * ``-v`` verbose mode
-* ``-s`` turns off per-test capture logging, all logs are immediatelly reported on console (which is usefull when developing new test code and immediate feedback is needed)
+* ``-s`` turns off per-test capture logging, all logs are immediately reported on console (which is useful when developing new test code and immediate feedback is needed)

 .. _`pytest`: http://docs.pytest.org/en/latest/index.html